tuan188/MGiGen/README.md

 }
 ```

-then using command:
+then use command:
 ```
- $ python it.py template -list ProductList
+ $ igen template -list ProductList

         new file:   ProductList/ProductListViewModel.swift
+        new file:   ProductList/ProductViewModel.swift
         new file:   ProductList/ProductListNavigator.swift
         new file:   ProductList/ProductListUseCase.swift
         new file:   ProductList/ProductListViewController.swift
         new file:   ProductList/ProductCell.swift
+        new file:   ProductList/ProductListAssembler.swift
         new file:   ProductList/Test/ProductListViewModelTests.swift
         new file:   ProductList/Test/ProductListUseCaseMock.swift
         new file:   ProductList/Test/ProductListNavigatorMock.swift